 If verbal abuse of a family member does not include threats of violence or does not make the family member believe they are about to be assaulted, this can mean that the defendant’s comments did not amount to a domestic violence crime.

-When dealing with a domestic violence case, the individual who called law enforcement often begins at a better position than the alleged abuser.
+When dealing with a domestic violence case, including being charged with domestic violence during quarantine in Philadelphia, the individual who called law enforcement often begins at a better position than the alleged abuser.
 In a domestic violence situation, law enforcement has the power to make an arrest against an abuser as long as they have probable cause that someone has been abused or some other type of corroborative evidence.

 Probable cause can be an officer noticing that a victim has a recent physical injury that was likely caused by the defendant.
 When investigating claims of verbal abuse, a police officer will have to rely on other evidence.
 For example, if the defendant was waving a weapon at a spouse when law enforcement arrived or if various objects or furniture in the home have been knocked over, this can support a claim of verbal and physical abuse.

-To learn more about how verbal abuse can connect to domestic violence, continue reading and speak with an experienced Philadelphia criminal defense lawyer today.
+To learn more about how verbal abuse can connect to domestic violence, continue reading and speak with an experienced Philadelphia defense lawyer today.

 Criminal Penalties for Domestic Abuse